zopefoundation/zope.app.apidoc/src/zope/app/apidoc/interface.rst

 even uses location proxies for interface.

-`getFieldsInOrder(iface, _itemsorter=...)`
+`getFieldsInOrder(iface, _itemkey=...)`
 -----------------------------------------------------------

 For presentation purposes we often want fields to have the a certain order, most comonly the order they have in the interface.
 This function returns a list of (name, field) tuples in a specified order.

-The `_itemsorter` argument provides the function that is used to order the fields.
-The default function, which sorts by the fields' `order` attribute, should be the correct one for 99% of your needs.
+The `_itemkey` argument provides the function that is used to extract the key on which to order the fields.
+The default function, which uses the fields' `order` attribute, should be the correct one for 99% of your needs.

 Reusing the interface created above, we check the output: